 The Staten Island Ferry has been transporting people between Manhattan and Staten Island for free since 1997.
 The trip isn’t the only thing that’s free here, though.
 The views from the ferry are also free and incredibly spectacular, particularly if you get a decent seat.

-The opportunity to obtain a close look at the Statue of Liberty and magnificent sights of the Lower Manhattan cityscape is without a doubt the pleasures of riding the Staten Island Ferry.
+The opportunity to obtain a close look at the Statue of Liberty and the magnificent sights of the Lower Manhattan cityscape is without a doubt the pleasure of riding the Staten Island Ferry.